yanir26/Parallel-and-distributed-processing-of-big-data/README.md

 erl -name NAME@ADDRESS -setcookie dblp
 ```

-ADDRESS - the ip of computer.
+ADDRESS - the ip of the computer.

-NAME - set name for this computer.
+NAME - the name of the computer.

 **In the master computer you need to write:**